 You use the Users > Import Users page in Cisco Unity Connection Administration to create multiple user with voicemail accounts from Cisco Unified CM users.

 NoteCisco Unified Communications Manager users must have a Primary Extension defined or they do not appear on the Users > Import Users page in Cisco Unity Connection Administration.

-When user accounts are created this way, Unity Connection takes the user Alias, Extension, First Name, and Last Name from Cisco Unified CM, and fills in the remaining information from the user template that you specify.
+When user accounts are created this way, Connection takes the user Alias, Extension, First Name, Last Name and all the other available data from the end user table of Cisco Unified CM, and fills in the remaining information from the user template that you specify.
 Data from the fields that are taken from Cisco Unified CM cannot be modified by using Connection Administration.
 The method you use to update the data in Connection depends on whether Cisco Unified CM is integrated with an LDAP directory: